baehyunsol/Sodigy/LanguageDesign.md

 ## 3. Compile-time Checks

 The compiler has to catch as many errors as possible at compile time.
+That's why Sodigy does not have conditional compilations (like `cfg` in Rust) because conditional compilations might hide some errors.

 Generating nice error messages is more important than quick compile time.